The Winter 2024 Trends Fashion Authorities Are Already Wearing

 Ladies Who Lunch

-In a recent edition of her Self-Checkout newsletter, Marie Claire editor-in-chief Nikki Ogunnaike outlined the fall trends joining the company of her closet.
+In a recent edition of her Self-Checkout newsletter, Marie Claire editor-in-chief Nikki Ogunnaike endorsed fall and winter's Jackie Kennedy fashion trends to join the company of her closet.
 "It seemed like The Swans and the ’60s were a big inspiration for designers this fall," she wrote.
 "Since my style is decidedly more masculine, I’m going to take the accessories approach to the 'ladies who lunch' trend and sprinkle leather gloves, pearls, and the best slingback heels into my mix.”

 Suede Everything

 "We're seeing a revived interest in boho, both on the runways with Chloé's and Anna Sui's Fall 2024 shows and an interest in Y2k boho style on the internet," says Rooyakkers.
-And as a result, suede, the signature material of the free-spirited aesthetic, is surging across all categories.
+As a result, the signature material of the free-spirited aesthetic, suede, is a top fall trend that will carry over into winter.

 The must-touch textile is a foremost fall 2024 bag trend—three words: Coach's Brooklyn bag, which you've definitely seen on Bella Hadid and the fashion side of TikTok—and across outerwear.
 "Suede jackets are going to be a huge in a range of earthy tones, from deep chocolate browns to olive greens," says Anna Newton, fashion content creator and author of The Wardrobe Edit newsletter.
 "Suede shackets are such great transitional pieces for autumn and, as things cool down, are great to layer under heavier wool coats," Newton adds.